If you haven’t heard about it yet, you might be interested in learning more about the Affordable College Textbook Act.

 Furthermore, recent studies have found that nearly 70 percent of students have skipped buying a required textbook for a course because it was too costly, even though 78 percent of those same students knew it would mean their grade would likely suffer as a result.

 In a day and age where students can barely pay for tuition, let alone courses, something’s got to give and, often times that something tends to be the unaffordable course materials.

-Is that really fair?
+?
 Should a student’s academic standing have to suffer because of the cost of a book?

 The idea behind the legislation is that the government should bankroll the massive textbook costs by licensing the content directly from publishing companies and offer them for free to students electronically or, if printed, for an incredibly reduced price point.